 By the way, most of the buildings found on the Glover Garden estate have been moved to this spot.
 Only the Glover house itself has always stood here and is one of the oldest buildings in the city.

-How to get there?
+?
 Glover Garden is situated south of the Nagasaki Eki mae railway station and is a 30-minute walk away.
 By tram first take line 1 towards Shokakuji-shita and then change to line 5 Ishi-bashi.
 Finally, it is about a 5-minute walk to Glover Garden.

-Opening Hours: The park is open daily from 8am to 6pm.
+The park is open daily from 8am to 6pm.
 Check out the Glover Garden website for more information and prices.

 Do you have more tips, comments or ideas about Glover Garden in Nagasaki?
 Then feel free to leave a message below.